-Paramedic training at Dorsey College is designed to help students acquire theoretical knowledge, communication skills, and technical skills that could be put into action in your day-to-day duties working in emergency medical services.
+The Paramedic training program at Dorsey College is designed to help students acquire theoretical knowledge, communication skills, and technical skills that could be put into action in your day-to-day duties working in emergency medical services.
 A well-trained paramedic could be the difference between life and death for a patient.
-By providing students with a structured learning experience, the EMT-Paramedic training program could provide the students with the fundamentals to save lives in emergency medical situations.
+By providing students with a structured learning experience, the training program could provide the students with the fundamentals to save lives in emergency medical situations.

 Paramedics typically perform skills such as intravenous access, endotracheal intubation, cardiac monitoring, and electrical therapy, medication administration, pleural decompression, and emergency airway access.
 Having the opportunity to strengthen these skills and techniques during paramedic school could give you the confidence and competitive edge you may need if you become an Emergency Medical Technician-Paramedic.